jbeuckm/TitaniumDrupalAdapter/README.md

 # Jasmine

 The included spec is intended to be run with TiShadow and Jasmine.
-To make it work, copy the spec into your project's root spec/ folder and set your Drupal service endpoint to "api".
-Edit `drupal_spec.js` to point to the `drupal` module location and the absolute url your server/api endpoint.
+To make it work, copy the spec into your project's root spec/ folder.
+Edit `drupal_spec.js` to point to the `drupal` module location and the absolute url your server and api endpoint.